1,000+ Opportunities

 From time to time, the Foundation team may organize meetings of grantees to share experiences, lessons learned, and ways we might be able to improve our processes and partnerships with grantees.

-Based on current listing details, eligibility includes: State and local governments, academic institutions, and nonprofit organizations in Rhode Island.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: State and local governments, academic institutions, and nonprofit organizations in Rhode Island.
+Confirm the full requirements in the official notice before applying.